michael-a-green/Metis_Project5/README.md

 * scrape_tool.py: The python script that automatically scraped movie reviews.
 It has some exception handling ability.
 But it also has the ability to pick up where it left off.
+* Link_to_Presentation.md: Contains a link to the presentation

 ## Steps To Reproduce This Project